fishme/kirby_ckeditor/README.md

 * remove Kirby2 Listener on the textarea field
 * markdown should works (still now not everything is working)
 * better configuration for the ckeditor
-* code refactor (etc: fix url)
-* find a solution for the .htaccess problem

 ##Feedback
 go to my page <http://www.fishme.de>